DITAS-Project/deployment-engine/README.md

 It is assumed that the user can get access to the database with credentials root/root.
 To set up the database log into it with `mysql -u root -p` and input the password - equal to the username - `root`.
 In other case, code in `main.go` has to be edited.

-Next a database must be created (only once) - `CREATE DATABASE k8sql;` and switched on with - `USE k8sql;` All other operations are done automatically.
+Next a database must be created (only once) - `CREATE DATABASE k8sql;` and switched on with - `USE k8sql;` to check that it exists, it will be chosen and populated by the API.
+All other operations are done automatically.

-To compile go code run `go build` in `/k8sql/`.
-To run it, run the binary `./deployment-engine` from the same location.
+To compile go code run `go build` in `/src/`.
+To run it, run the binary `./src` from the same location.
 This will lock the command line.
 Next commands must be run in a new window.

 To add a deployment `test` use curl - `curl -H "Content-Type: application/json" -d '{"id":"test", "name":"AddedDep", "status":"starting", "nodes": [{"id": "sth1", "region": "ZRH", "public_ip": "168.192.0.1", "role": "none", "ram":2048, "cpu":2000, "status":"starting"}, {"id": "sth2", "region": "MIA", "public_ip": "168.192.0.2", "role": "none", "ram":1024, "cpu":2000, "status":"starting"}]}' http://localhost:8080/dep
 ` - this will create a test deployment with 2 nodes.
 It takes time to set everything up.
+You will be informed every big step by the API.
+Because the GO program calls external scripts, all returned output will be shown at once and not line by line.

 To view all deployments go to your browser and check `localhost:8080/deps`, to check a specific deployment check `localhost:8080/dep/test` where test is the name of the deployment.